Updated September 2022

 OUR NEIGHBORHOODS ARE BEING TRANSFORMED

 Several residents expressed grave concern last year (2019) that our neighborhoods are being threatened by faceless corporations buying up homes for profit and transforming them into rental housing.
 The cumulative impact on our community of multitudes of homes being converted into residential homes for rent and limiting home ownership opportunities is unknown.
 A few residents have complained that the maintenance of their homes are being neglected by these faceless corporations.

-One of the few positive outcomes of the COVID-19 has been the slow down in housing transactions that threatened to rapidly transform our neighborhoods.
+One of the few positive outcomes of the COVID-19 has been the disruption in housing transactions that threatened to rapidly transform our neighborhoods.
 However as we slowly return to normal, the radical transformation of our neighborhoods could be made permanent.
 We need to place a temporary moratorium on these huge corporations on outbidding local residents from buying homes.
 We need carefully study how we want our community to look like and how our future neighborhoods will develop instead of allowing outside investors through their corporations to control what our cities will become.

 HOUSING COSTS CONTINUE TO SKYROCKET